Mango-information-systems/csv2couchdb/README.md

     Click on `popularity` in the preview and replace it by another label you want, eg `rating`

+### Demo

+A demo is available at this location: http://mango-reports.cloudant.com/mango-apps/_design/csv2couchdb/index.html **Warning**: the demo couch is read-only, so you will not have access to the whole application.
+We recommend replicating to your own couch to get all features (see next section).

 ###Installation

 Simply replicate the sample couchapp to your couchdb instance: